RunzeW2/Columbia_AI_Image_Generation_Data_Research/README.md

 The key findings of our analysis are as follows:
 1. **Prompt Similarity Control**: By using embeddings and KNN clustering, we ensured that prompt similarity did not significantly influence the likability ratings, validating our clustering methodology.
 2. **Guidance Scale and Likability**: The correlation between guidance scale and likability exhibited a wide distribution, ranging from -1 to 1, indicating no consistent trend.
-This was confirmed through both Pearson and Spearman correlation coefficients.
-3. **Inference Steps and Likability**: Similar to the guidance scale, inference steps also did not show a consistent trend in their effect on likability, as evidenced by varying correlation coefficients and ANOVA test results.
+3. **Inference Steps and Likability**: Similar to the guidance scale, inference steps also did not show a consistent trend in their effect on likability, as evidenced by varying correlation coefficients.
 4. **Art Style Grouping**: When grouping by art styles, the correlations between hyperparameters and likability were evenly distributed, suggesting that the hyperparameters' effects are independent of the art style.
-This was further supported by multivariate regression analyses.

 ## Conclusion